CopiaDigital/lima-docs/pages.md

 <p>Once you have created your page, you can start adding content.
 You will be presented with a screen like this.
 <p><img src="../images/content.png" alt="Content page"></p>

-<p>As you can see there is a field where you can add your content with the following icons:
+<p>As you can see there is a field where you can add your content with the following icons:</p>
 <table style="border-collapse: collapse; width: 100%;" border="0">
 <tbody>
 <tr>